An Outspoken Christian Nationalist Pastor Expands His Sway In Trump’s DC

 By all accounts, Hegseth is an enthusiastic member of the community that Wilson has helped forge.
 He once said that he would be willing to pay for his kids to attend Wilson’s college — New St. Andrews — but not Harvard.
 (The list of schools he’d be happy for his children to attend also included Liberty University; Hegseth said that he kept a running list on his iPhone.)

-Wilson told TPM that he been visiting Pilgrim Hill for a conference that the church put on in early May, he said.
+Wilson told TPM that he had been visiting Pilgrim Hill for a conference that the church put on in early May.
 He portrayed the meeting with Hegseth and his wife, Jennifer, as “a happenstance.”

 “I was invited to preach there, which I did, and it happened that the Hegseths were back in Nashville that Sunday, and they came to church,” he told TPM.
 He said that they had a brief, “amiable, happy conversation.”
 Hegseth thanked him for his work, Wilson said.